ZenBit-Tech/HiveIn_be/README.md

 Before starting, make sure you have at least those components on your workstation:
 - An up-to-date release of NodeJS and NPM
-- A MySQL database.
-You may use the provided docker-compose file.
+- A MySQL database installed locally.
+Or you may use the provided docker-compose file.

-[Docker](https://www.docker.com/) and docker-compose may also be useful for advanced testing and image building, although it is not required for development.
+[Docker](https://www.docker.com/) may also be useful for advanced testing and image building, although it is not required for development.

 ### 1.2 Install instructions
 Clone the project and install its dependencies: